InnoDB tables and indexes

 configuration option, and is the default in MySQL 5.6.6 and

-You can reclaim disk space when truncating or dropping a
+You can reclaim operating system disk space when truncating or

-table.
-For tables created when file-per-table mode is turned
+dropping a table.
+For tables created when file-per-table mode

-off, truncating or dropping them creates free space internally
+is turned off, truncating or dropping the tables creates free

 You can store specific tables on separate storage devices, for